 Beginning at Onion Valley Trailhead, the Kearsarge Pass Trail travels through the John Muir Wilderness.
-The trail climbs through forest and alpine tundra and past several lakes, including Little Pothole, Gilbert, and Flower Lakes on its way to 11,700-foot Kearsarge Pass.
-The trail continues beyond the pass to join the John Muir Trail in Kings Canyon National Park.
-This is an active bear area.
+The trail climbs through forest and alpine tundra and past several lakes, on its way to 11,700-foot Kearsarge Pass.
+Beyond the pass, the trail enters Kings Canyon National Park, where it joins the John Muir Trail.

 At a Glance

 From Highway 395, in Independence, CA, turn west on Market Street.
 Onion Valley is about 15 miles west of Independence.

 The road is usually open from May to November, depending on snow conditions.

 Historically, there has been a high level of bear activity in the Kearsarge Pass area.
 From Memorial Day weekend through October 31, all food, food related trash and scented items must be stored in bear-proof containers.

 At the trailhead, all food, trash and scented items must be removed from vehicles and stored in the bear proof lockers that are located in parking areas.
 Dispose of trash in bear proof trash cans.

 For more information about traveling in bear bear country, click here...